 - 1. The physician has been directly involved in the primary care of 20 or more newly transplanted heart or heart/lung recipients and continued to follow these recipients for a minimum of 3 months from transplant.
 This patient care must have been provided over a 2 to 5-year period on an active heart transplant service as the primary heart transplant physician or under the direct supervision of a qualified heart transplant physician and in conjunction with a heart transplant surgeon at a heart transplant program.
-This care must be documented in a log that includes the date of transplant and medical record number or other unique identifier that can be verified by the OPTN Contractor.
+This care must be documented in a log that includes the date of transplant and medical record number or other unique identifier that can be verified by the OPTN.
 This recipient log should be signed by the director or the primary transplant physician at the transplant program where the physician gained this experience. - 2.
 The physician has maintained a current working knowledge of heart transplantation, defined as direct involvement in heart transplant patient care within the last 2 years.
 This includes the care of acute and chronic heart failure, donor selection, use of mechanical circulatory support devices, recipient selection, pre- and post-operative hemodynamic care, post-operative immunosuppressive therapy, histological interpretation and grading of myocardial biopsies for rejection, and long-term outpatient follow-up. - The physician must have observed at least 3 heart procurements.
 The physician must have observed the evaluation, donation process, and management of these donors.
 These observations must be documented in a log that includes the date of procurement and Donor ID. - 4.
 The physician must have observed at least 3 heart transplants.
-The observation of these transplants must be documented in a log that includes the transplant date and medical record number or other unique identifier that can be verified by the OPTN Contractor. - 5.
-The following letters are submitted directly to the OPTN Contractor: - a.
-A letter from the heart transplant physician or the heart transplant surgeon who has been directly involved with the physician at the transplant program verifying the physician's competence. - b.
-A letter of recommendation from the primary physician and transplant program director at the transplant program last served by the physician outlining the physician's overall qualifications to act as primary transplant physician, as well as the physician's personal integrity, honesty, and familiarity with and experience in adhering to OPTN obligations, and any other matters judged appropriate.
-The MPSC may request additional recommendation letters from the primary physician, primary surgeon, director, or others affiliated with any transplant program previously served by the physician, at its discretion.
+The observation of these transplants must be documented in a log that includes the transplant date and medical record number or other unique identifier that can be verified by the OPTN. - 5.
+The following letters are submitted directly to the OPTN: - a.
+A letter from the heart transplant physician or the heart transplant surgeon who has been directly involved with the physician at the transplant program verifying the physician's competence.